Blendify/blender-manual/blender_docs/manual/compositing/types/distort/crop.rst

    When disabled, the image remains the same size, and uncropped areas become transparent pixels.
 Relative
    When enabled, crop dimensions are a percentage of the image's width and height.
-   When disabled, the range of the sliders are the width and height of the image in pixels.
+   When disabled, the range of the *Crop Region Values* are the width and height of the image in pixels.
 Crop Region Values
-   These sliders define borders of the crop region.
+   Define borders of the crop region.

    lower, upper, left, right